cockroachdb/docs/src/current/v23.2/architecture/transaction-layer.md

 `SERIALIZABLE` transactions maintain per-transaction read snapshots via [read refreshing](#read-refreshing), while `READ COMMITTED` transactions use per-statement read snapshots that advance with each statement in the transaction.

-When each statement in a `READ COMMITTED` transaction begins, it establishes a new read snapshot from the [MVCC]({% link {{ page.version.version }}/architecture/storage-layer.md %}#mvcc) timestamp, capturing the writes previously committed by transactions.
-This means that a `READ COMMITTED` transaction can operate across multiple read snapshots, and guarantees that when a `READ COMMITTED` transaction begins, it will only read the latest value of each row it retrieves.
+When each statement in a `READ COMMITTED` transaction begins, it establishes a new read snapshot by selecting a new [MVCC]({% link {{ page.version.version }}/architecture/storage-layer.md %}#mvcc) timestamp from the [hybrid-logical clock](#time-and-hybrid-logical-clocks), capturing the writes previously committed by transactions.
+This means that a `READ COMMITTED` transaction can operate across multiple read snapshots, and guarantees that when each statement in `READ COMMITTED` transaction begins, it will only read the latest value of each row it retrieves.
 Because each subsequent statement uses a new read snapshot, reads in a `READ COMMITTED` transaction can [return different results]({% link {{ page.version.version }}/read-committed.md %}#non-repeatable-reads-and-phantom-reads).

 {{site.data.alerts.callout_info}}
 Per-statement read snapshots enable `READ COMMITTED` transactions to resolve [serialization errors]({% link {{ page.version.version }}/transaction-retry-error-reference.md %}) by retrying individual statements rather than entire transactions.
 Statement-level retries are automatically performed without involving the client, whereas transaction-level retries (as required with `SERIALIZABLE` isolation) usually require [client-side logic]({% link {{ page.version.version }}/transaction-retry-error-reference.md %}#client-side-retry-handling).
 For more details on how transactions handle conflicts, see [Transaction conflicts](#transaction-conflicts).